mz-pdm/ovirt-log-analyzer/src/readme.md

 **Multiprocessing** - `pip install multiprocess` **Progressbar**     - `pip install progressbar2`

+## Basic usage

+Assuming your oVirt logs are stored in DIRECTORY, you run the analyzer as

+  python …/ovirt-log-analyzer/src/analyze_logs.py DIRECTORY

+This produces some files in the current directory, most notably result.txt file.
+That file contains the basic results of the log analysis.

+See next sections for details.

 ## List of available options
 ### positional arguments:
 * directory